Denise Oliver-Velez

-Denise Oliver-Velez (born August 1, 1947) is an American professor, contributing editor, activist and community organizer.
-Specifically, she is a contributing editor for the blog Daily Kos, and is a former adjunct professor of anthropology and women's studies at SUNY New Paltz.
+Denise Oliver-Velez (August 1, 1947 – July 15, 2026) was an American educator, editor, activist, and community organizer.
+She was a contributing editor to the blog Daily Kos, and was an adjunct professor of anthropology and women's studies at SUNY New Paltz.

 Early life

-Born Denise Roberts Oliver on August 1, 1947, in Brooklyn, New York, she is the daughter of George B. Oliver, an actor and professor of dramatic literature at Nassau Community College, and a Tuskegee Airman, and Marjorie Roberts Oliver, a teacher in the New York City school system.
+Oliver-Velez was born in Brooklyn on August 1, 1947, the daughter of George Bodine Oliver, an actor and professor of dramatic literature at Nassau Community College and a Tuskegee Airman, and Marjorie Roberts Oliver.

 Education

 Early education and activism

 In September 1960, Oliver-Velez enrolled in Music and Art High School.
 During her teenage years, Oliver-Velez participated in civil rights work as a member of the Queens branch of the NAACP, which was led by former New York City judge William Booth.
-In 1963, for example, Oliver-Velez blocked bulldozers as part of a civil disobedience action Booth organized to demand employment for black workers at a Rochdale Village (Queens) construction project.
+In 1963, Oliver-Velez blocked bulldozers as part of a civil disobedience action Booth organized to demand employment for black workers at a Rochdale Village construction project.

 Howard University

-In the fall of 1965, Denise Oliver-Velez transferred to Howard University, an HBCU in Washington D.C., after a year enrolled in Hunter College.
-At Howard University in 1968, Olive-Velez was suspended due to her refusal to "behave like a nice Howard lady".
-While she attended Howard University, she joined the Student Nonviolent Coordinating Committee (SNCC) and participated in Students for a Democratic Society.
-Oliver-Velez, along with a small group of fellow black activists including Hubert Brown (H. Rap Brown), started a campaign at the university.
-Their goal was to improve Howard University's political and cultural methods in regard to showing awareness on black struggles of students and administration.
+In the fall of 1965, Denise Oliver-Velez transferred to Howard University after a year enrolled in Hunter College.
+At Howard University in 1968, Oliver-Velez was suspended due to her refusal to "behave like a nice Howard lady".
+While she attended Howard University, she joined the Student Nonviolent Coordinating Committee and participated in Students for a Democratic Society.
+Oliver-Velez, along with a small group of fellow black activists including H. Rap Brown, started a campaign to improve Howard University's political and cultural methods of showing awareness to struggles of black students and administration.